RichardLitt/low-resource-languages/CONTRIBUTING.md

 # Contributing

-Welcome to the endangered-languages list.
+Welcome to the low-resource-languages list.

 Please feel free to contribute in any way you can: by submitting links, by engaging in discussions on the issues, and so on.
 All are welcome.
 This is a very open project.